Skip to main content

 We offer

-• 4 year fully funded PhD studentship with an industry placement (of at least 3 months)
+• 4-Year PhD studentship with an optional industry placement

 • Comprehensive training at the intersection between computer and biological sciences